paylike/descriptor/README.md

 ## What is it?

 The descriptor is shown on a credit card bill, a bank statement or in an online banking account as the text accompanying the charged amount.
+[Learn more about the descriptor on our website](https://paylike.io/features/dynamic-descriptor).

 ## How is it validated?